Sub-exponential mixing of open systems with particle-disk interactions: Existence and Mixing

 The state $\mathbf{z} \in C$ represents positions and velocities of $k$ particles as well as the marked position and the angular velocity of the disk.
 Particles and the disk interact as the dynamics evolves.
-In order to make the analysis simpler, we would like to choose a path that \textquoteleft decouples' particles and the disk.
-We achieve it by imposing a rule that as soon as a particle reaches $\partial \Gamma$, it does not collide with the disk anymore; the exceptions are that some particle needs to reset the disk's angular velocity and the final trip to $\mathbf{z}'$.
-Note that, with this assumption, if $\mathbf{z} \in C$, the times $t_i$ for $i^{th}$ particle to reach $\partial \Gamma$ for the first time are deterministic and uniformly bounded by some $\tilde{t}>0$.
+In order to make the analysis simpler, we would like to choose a path that \textquoteleft decouples' the particles and the disk.
+We achieve this by imposing a rule that as soon as a particle reaches $\partial \Gamma$, it does not collide with the disk anymore.
+With two exceptions.
+One is that some particle needs to reset the disk's angular velocity and the other is that some particles need to collide with the disk after their last collisions with $\partial \Gamma$ in order to reach $\mathbf{z}'$.
+Note that, with the above assumption, if $\mathbf{z} \in C$, the times $t_i$ for $i^{th}$ particle to reach $\partial \Gamma$ for the first time are deterministic and uniformly bounded by some $\tilde{t}>0$.
 We treat the final state $\mathbf{z}'$ similarly by running the dynamics backwards in time.
 Let $t_i'$ be the times for the particles in $\mathbf{z}'$ to reach $\partial \Gamma$ when running the system backwards in time; note that $t_0' \leq \tilde{t}$.